Koed00/django-q/README.rst

 By default Django Q spawns a worker for each detected CPU on the host system.
 This can be overridden by setting ``Q_WORKERS =  n``.
-With *n* being the numbe of desired worker processes.
+With *n* being the number of desired worker processes.

 Monitor
 ~~~~~~~

 The result monitor checks the Result Queue for processed packages and
-saves both failed and succesful packages to the Django database.
+saves both failed and successful packages to the Django database.

-By default only the last 100 succesful packages are kept in the
+By default only the last 100 successful packages are kept in the
 database.
 This can be increased or decreased at will by settings
 ``Q_SAVE_LIMIT = n``.
 With *n* being the desired number of records.
 Set
 ``Q_SAVE_LIMIT = 0`` to save all results to the database.
-Failed
+``Q_SAVE_LIMIT = None`` will make the monitor refrain from savig success
-packages are always saved.
+Failed packages are always saved.

 Sentinel
 ~~~~~~~~